ibm-cloud-docs/cloud-pak-multicloud-management/ansible-getting-started.md

 - You must have {{site.data.keyword.cp4mcm_full_notm}} installed.
 For more information, see [Getting started with {{site.data.keyword.cp4mcm_full_notm}}](https://test.cloud.ibm.com/docs/cloud-pak-multicloud-management?topic=cloud-pak-multicloud-management-getting-started)

-- You must have Admin privileges for the account running the OpenShift installer (`cluster-admin` role is required)
+- You must have Admin privileges for the account that is used to run the OpenShift installer (`cluster-admin` role is required)

 - **Notes**: